Mayank1525/Hackathon-training/README.md

 # Hackathon-training
-This repository contains all the problems of Leetcode and Hackkerrank discussed in the training sessions .
+This repository contains all the problems of Hackkerrank discussed in the training sessions .